nent/nent/packages/core/src/components/n-app/custom.md

 > Note: be sure the event is composed, so it can reach shadow-dom listeners.

-Then you can declare [n-actions](/actions) to declaratively execute those functions.
+Then you can send [actions](/actions) declaratively, to execute those functions.

 ```html
 <n-app>